canjs/canjs/guides/more-on-components.md

-@page Components2 More on Components
+@page MoreOnComponents More on Components
 @parent Tutorial 4
 @disableTableOfContents